Resolve abstract dependencies into concrete ones

 A combination of a Package and a Version, i.e. a “concrete requirement”.
 Python people sometimes call this a “locked” or “pinned” dependency.
 Both of “requirement” and “dependency”, however, SHOULD NOT be used when describing a Candidate, to avoid confusion.

-Some resolver architectures (e.g. Molinillo) refer this as a “specification”, but this is not chosen to avoid confusion with a Specifier.
+Some resolver architectures refer this as a “specification”, but it is not used here to avoid confusion with a Specifier.

 An intention to acquire a needed package, i.e. an “abstract requirement”.
 A “dependency”, if not clarified otherwise, also refers to this concept.